-Randy Gardner was appointed the 10th Chancellor of the Ohio Department of Higher Education in January 2019.
-As Chancellor, he oversees and coordinates with the state’s two and four-year public and independent colleges and universities and Ohio Technical Centers; provides policy guidance to the Governor and the Ohio General Assembly; and carries out state higher education policy.
+Randy Gardner was appointed by Governor Mike DeWine the 10th Chancellor of the Ohio Department of Higher Education in January 2019.
+As Chancellor, he oversees the state’s two-year and four-year colleges and universities and Ohio Technical Centers.
+In addition, the Chancellor provides policy guidance to the Governor and the Ohio General Assembly and carries out state higher education policy.

-Gardner received a bachelor’s degree in education and a master’s degree in political science, both from Bowling Green State University.
-Prior to his career in public service, he worked both as a realtor and a high school history and government teacher.
+Gardner received his bachelor’s degree in education and a master’s degree in political science, both from Bowling Green State University.
+Prior to his career in public service, he worked as a realtor and high school history and government teacher.

 Gardner and his wife, Sandy, reside in Bowling Green and are the parents of three children — Brooks, Christina, and Austin.